-When you are starting your own trucking business, there are many decisions both big and small that need to be made before you can haul your first load.
-This is the second in a six-part series covering the key financial considerations for starting your own trucking business.
+When you are starting your own trucking business, there are many decisions, both big and small, to make before you can haul your first load.
+This is the second in a six-part series covering the key financial considerations for starting your trucking business.

-The licenses and permits needed to start your own trucking business fall into two categories, the first are those that are required to run a business and the second are those required to operate a truck and haul loads.
-Licenses and permits are determined at the state, local and national levels, so it is essential to check all necessary sources to ensure you are properly covered.
-The fees to obtain the various licenses and permits you will need will vary and could add up and are often not one-time fees, as they will need to be renewed at various time intervals.
+The licenses and permits needed to start your own trucking business fall into two categories: the first are those that are required to run a business, and the second are those required to operate a truck and haul loads.
+Licenses and permits are determined at the state, local, and national levels, so it is essential to check all necessary sources to ensure you are adequately covered.
+The fees for obtaining the required licenses and permits will vary and could add up.
+These are often not one-time fees.
+You will need to renew them at various time intervals.

 Below is a list of some of the more common licenses and permits required when starting your own trucking company:

-Register your business: Depending on how you operate your business and what your business structure is there could be registration requirements with your state and with the federal government.
-Additional information about registering your business can be found on the US Small Business Administrations site https://www.sba.gov/business-guide/launch-your-business/register-your-business.
+Depending on how you operate your business and your business structure, there could be registration requirements with your state and the federal government.
+You can find additional information about registering your business on the US Small Business Administration’s site: https://www.sba.gov/business-guide/launch-your-business/register-your-business.

-A USDOT Number: The Federal Motor Carrier Safety Administration (FMCSA) requires companies that haul cargo in interstate commerce to obtain a USDOT Number for collecting and monitoring a company’s safety information for audits, compliance reviews, crash investigations, and inspections.
-Additional details on USDOT Numbers can be found on the FMCSA site at https://www.fmcsa.dot.gov/registration/do-i-need-usdot-number.
+The Federal Motor Carrier Safety Administration (FMCSA) requires companies that haul cargo in interstate commerce to obtain a USDOT Number for collecting and monitoring a company’s safety information for audits, compliance reviews, crash investigations, and inspections.
+You can find additional details on USDOT Numbers on the FMCSA site at https://www.fmcsa.dot.gov/registration/do-i-need-usdot-number.

-Operating Authority (MC number): Your Operating Authority indicates the types of loads you haul and your businesses type of operation.
-Depending on your business objectives you might need more than one MC number.
-Additional information about Operating Authority can be found on the FMCSA site at https://www.fmcsa.dot.gov/registration/get-mc-number-authority-operate.
+Your Operating Authority indicates the types of loads you haul and your business’s type of operation.
+You might need more than one MC number, depending on your business objectives.
+You can find additional information about Operating Authority on the FMCSA site at https://www.fmcsa.dot.gov/registration/get-mc-number-authority-operate.

-Commercial Drivers License (CDL): For anyone who plans to operate commercial vehicles a CDL is required.
+Anyone who plans to operate commercial vehicles must have a CDL.
 There are three classifications of CDLs depending on the type of vehicle you will be driving.
-To obtain a CDL, you must not only pay a fee, but you must also pass skills and knowledge testing.
-Your home states Department of Motor Vehicles would be the best place to start to get additional information on obtaining a CDL.
+To obtain a CDL, you must not only pay a fee but also pass skills and knowledge testing.
+Your home state’s Department of Motor Vehicles would be the best place to start for additional information on obtaining a CDL.

-It is essential to do your homework and determine all the necessary licenses and permits you will need to start your own trucking business.
-Make sure you check and double check with all the necessary departments and agencies at the town, state and federal levels.
+It is essential to do your homework and determine all the licenses and permits required to start your own trucking business.
+Make sure you check and double-check with all the necessary departments and agencies at the town, state, and federal levels.